 • Face Value: Also referred to as “par,” this is the price of the bond when it reaches maturity.
 Usually bonds have a starting face value of $1,000.
 If a bond sells in the secondary market for higher than its face value, this is known as “trading at a premium,” while bonds that sell below face value are “trading at a discount.”

 • Duration Risk: This is a calculation of how much a bond’s value may fluctuate when interest rates change.
 Longer term bonds are at more risk of value fluctuations.
-In general, if interest rates increase by 1%, the value of a bond decreases by 1%.

 • Puttable Bonds: Some bonds allow the bondholder to redeem their principal investment before the maturity date, at specific times during the bond term.